Aya-Akrabawi/Learning-Journal-Aya/README.md

    1. three b

-# thank you for reading that!
+# Thank You For Reading That!

 ![chicken Photo](chicken.jpg)